rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 14. In the Precedence Constraint Editor, set **Value** to Completion.

-    This setting allows the task to become conditional, meaning that if the differential backup did not run, then the transaction cleanup task is not run, or if the backup did run, the cleanup task is run.
+    This setting allows the task to become conditional.
+Thus, if the differential backup did not run, then the transaction cleanup task is not run, or if the backup did run, the cleanup task runs.

     {{<image src="TransactionLogCleanupTask5.png" alt="" title="">}}